 When you become known for something it most likely means that you are good at it and it increases your chances of be successful.
 For instance, people still save my name as Donald Computers (not real name).

-As little history about Donald Computers.
+A little history of Donald Computers.
 Back in the days, he started selling computers and pimping Symbian phones.
-Through this, he got a mega contract to supply computers to a major company.
-Despite that the deal didn’t pull through, what kept him on the table of discussion was because ‘he was on the menu”.
+Through this, he got a mega-contract to supply computers to a major company.
+Despite that the deal didn’t pull through, what kept him on the table of discussion was because “he was on the menu”.

 How many unique conversations do you have a day with someone you have not meet before?
 Especially concerning your business.

 According to Sir Donald (not real name), the breakthrough you are looking for is locked up in People.
 The more people you meet and converse with increases your chances of being successful.